The Island's Official Tourism Website

 We know the struggle only too well – trying to find accommodation that works for you, your family and friends - and your dog.
 Luckily, on the Isle of Wight we have more than 100 places to stay including hotels, guest houses and self-catering establishments more than happy to accommodate dogs during your stay.

 Classic Cottages have over 70 dog friendly holiday cottages across the Isle of Wight, including romantic boltholes for two and magnificent mansions for big families.
 From Freshwater to Seaview, each property has been handpicked with careful consideration for all guests, especially your four-legged friends.
-Have a look here at just a couple of our favourites.

 A dog-friendly option in Shanklin is Luccombe Manor Country House Hotel, which stands high on the cliff top.
 With the most beautiful sea views over the nearby Sandown Bay, it’s a tranquil place to get away from it all.
 Just a two-minute walk away from the busy Old Shanklin Village, it also has a pool, direct beach access and a games room, meaning there’s plenty to do for every guest – whether two legged or four.